gpb01/wdt_samd21/ReadMe.md

 ---
 ### Demo Program

-The following example initializes the WDT for a timeout of 2 seconds, after which, in the loop(), it performs a for structire with a delay() of one second at each iteration, but sending a wdt_reset() command to the WDT to avoid the restart.
+The following example initializes the WDT for a timeout of 2 seconds, after which, in the loop(), it performs a for structure with a delay() of one second at each iteration, but sending a wdt_reset() command to the WDT to avoid the restart.
 At the end of the for structure, a 4 second delay() is performed which causes the MCU to restart so, all that following the delay(), is never executed.

 ```
 #include <wdt_samd21.h>